glanzb/pcs_todo_list/README.md

 - task entry without button using the ENTER key.
 - delete button for each task that removes the item permanently (no undo required)
 - order of list items from newest to oldest and vice versa
-- on mobile, form on the bottom on the screen, while on desktop it stays on top.
+- on mobile, form on the bottom of the screen, while on desktop it stays on top.